QFF undertakes a number of projects that fit within our priority policy areas.

 Through extensive natural disaster recovery and natural disaster resilience experience, QFF identified a gap in the risk management tools available to landholders.
 Agricultural industry-specific insurance is an exciting prospect for our sector in its ongoing journey in managing risk.
 QFF is at the forefront of this exciting new industry and is working with industry members and the insurance industry to develop appropriate products and improve the understanding of insurance and its use as a risk management tool.

-Decentralised and dispatchable energy resources (DER) are poised to make a considerable impact on regional electricity networks.
-The Queensland Farmers' Federation (QFF) will conduct market research to identify the emerging appetite for local DERs across Queensland’s Renewable Energy Zones, and insights that improve the planning, utilisation, and affordability of integrating DERs on regional grids.
+Decentralised and dispatchable consumer energy resources (CER) are poised to make a considerable impact on regional electricity networks.
+The Queensland Farmers' Federation (QFF) will conduct market research to identify the emerging appetite for local CERs across Queensland’s Renewable Energy Zones, and insights that improve the planning, utilisation, and affordability of integrating CERs on regional grids.

-Queensland Farmers Federation in partnership with the Department of Energy and Public Works, is preparing a landholder toolkit and guide to upskill and assist landholders as they respond to and negotiate with energy industry representatives about accessing land for renewable energy projects.
+Queensland Farmers’ Federation in partnership with the Queensland Government, has prepared the Queensland Renewable Energy Landholder Toolkit to assist and inform landholders as they respond to and negotiate with energy industry representatives about accessing land and developing renewable energy projects.

 This Rural Jobs & Skills Alliance (RJSA) of industry members and government provides leadership and advice to government, service providers and other organisations on employment, skills, industry training and workforce planning issues on behalf of Queensland’s agriculture industries.